Hotels.com - Exceptional 9.4/10. Airbnb Superhost

 Old London Road, Wotton Under Edge, GL12 7PS

-A truly unique asian inspired venue set in 28 acres of strolling grounds.
+A truly unique Asian inspired venue set in 28 acres of strolling grounds.
 A relaxed and joyful setting for every occasion.
-Licenced to host indoor and outdoor ceremonies.
-Ideal for 25 guests and up to 200 .
+Licenced to host indoor and outdoor wedding ceremonies.
+Ideal for 25 to 200 guests.
 Accommodation for up to 28.
 This includes the 9 bedroom house, as well as 4 private en-suite bedrooms and a honeymoon lodge.
+Frankly it's a bit special!!

 Images of landscapes, woodlands, rivers and meadows that surround her studio, or the pebbled beaches of the rugged Devon coastline.
 Capturing moments you’ll fall in love with.